Naitreey/notes-and-knowledge/cs/python/celery.rst

     group | task -> chord

+- Chords are not currently supported with the RPC result backend.

 constructor
 """""""""""
 - header. an iterable of tasks that forms a group.
+The tasks must not ignore their results.

 - body. a signature as callback.
+It executes only after all tasks in header have been successful.
+A list of task result values is passed to body task.

 - args. partial args as in signature.